 These days I'm a freelance consultant and I help people to solve problems, usually relating to software systems.
 If you think I might be able to help you, you can get in touch via one of the sites listed below.

 I care about doing things properly, especially security, which is the main focus of this blog.

 You can see details of some of my various qualifications on my LinkedIn Profile.
 They include: PRINCE 2 Practitioner, Professional Scrum Master (PSM I), TOGAF 9.1 Certified, Certified Ethical Hacker (CEHv9).

 Some of the articles in this blog have code samples which you can find in my Github profile.

-As you might guess from the last logo, I am also proud to be a Friend of Redgate 2016.
+As you might guess from the last logo, I am also proud to have been recognised as a Friend of Redgate since 2016.
 Click on the logo to find out more about the program or click here for the list of current friends (there are lots, but I'm in there somewhere).
 Each friend also has their own page; mine is here.